 - Festa dos Tabuleiros in Tomar.
 This festival takes place every four years.
 The next one will be in July 2023.
 Camino Portugues.

 - Traditional dance festival – Festival Folclórico Internacional in Pontedeume.
 5th-6th August 2023.
 Camino Ingles – English Way.

 - San Fiz Festival – Patron saint festivities in Nigran.
 1st August.
 Portuguese Coastal Way.

 - Estella Festival in Estella – Lizarra.
 First 10 days in August.
 Camino Frances – French Way.

 - Semana Grande de Gijón (Gijón Big Week festival).
 Second week in August.
 Camino del Norte – Northern Way.

 - Semana Grande de Bilbao (Bilbao Big Week festival).
-Third week in August.
-Camino del Norte.
+The third week in August.
+Camino del Norte from San Sebastian.

 - Padrón Pepper gastronomic festival in Padrón, home of the famous green peppers.
 Camino Portugues – Portuguese Way.

-- San Roque festivals (15th August) take place in many towns across Galicia, including Melide on the Camino Frances – French Way.
+- San Roque festivals (14th-16th August) take place in many towns across Galicia, including Melide on the Camino Frances from Sarria – French Way.

 - Fin do Camiño (end of the Camino) folk festival in Fisterra.
 Third weekend in August.
 Finisterre Way.